taylor-schneider/ml-training-jupyter-notebooks/Machine Learning/Algorithms/Unsupervised Learning/Large Langugage Models/README.md

 This directory contains several notebooks with information pertaining to Large Language Models (LLMs).
 The purpose of this information is to provide the neccessary prerequisite information to evaluate competing technologies and get hands on with specific implimentations.
 More information on how to consume this material is provided below.

-# Origin Of The Term
+# Origin Of The Term LLM

 The earliest reference I could find to the term came from [Chelba et. al (2012)](https://arxiv.org/abs/1210.8440) who were working at Google to improve search results for YouTube.